Insights

 What information do you need to send securely?
 Through which channel and with what level of security?

-Employees want to do the right thing, but they need processes to be simple.
-So, to ensure all employees are singing from the same hymn sheet, provide a clear overview of the types of information that your organization handles, and identify the ways each should be shared.
+Employees want to do the right thing, but they need to be supported with clear guidance.
+So, to ensure all employees are singing from the same hymn sheet, provide a simple overview of the types of information that your organization handles, and identify the ways each should be shared.
 Make this plan accessible for all staff.

 2: Secure your files and attachments

+Enable staff to share files and attachments securely.
 Most email clients limit file sizes to 25MB.
 So, when it comes to sending large presentations or reports, this can cause some headaches.
-Third party file transfer platforms are handy but first check they are on your organization's approved supplier list.
-They may not be as secure as you think!
+Third party file transfer platforms may not be as secure as you think and often people resort to less than secure platforms and processes to get data from point a to point b quickly.

 3: Fail to prepare and prepare to fail

 Multi-factor authentication ensures only the intended recipient can gain access to sensitive data.
-To do this, you can use unique codes sent via text message, or a pre-agreed password.
+With unique codes sent via SMS or a pre-agreed passwords, employees can share sensitive data with confidence that their data will only be accessed by the intended recipient.

 To keep things simple in the future, it is helpful to gain the relevant information from recipients sooner rather than later - whether it’s a mobile number or an email address.
 You can then work with confidence that there will be no complications or delays when it matters most.